michtrofimov/DAIseg/README.md

 # DAIseg
-DAIseg method is created to detect ancient introssed segments using unadmixed outgroup population and several reference archaic genomes(instead of Skov et al'18).
+DAIseg method is created to detect ancient introssed segments using unadmixed outgroup population and several reference archaic genomes.